IHE/HIE-Whitepaper/README.md

 assignment process to a patient) and issuing authority for patient identifiers.

-The following table presents the four IHE Profiles that support various styles of distributed management of patient IDs and discusses the assumptions the profile is built upon and highlights key conditions that need to be addressed at the time of deployment.
+The following table introduces some key considerations for Patient Identity Management in a Document Sharing Health Information Exchange related to the four IHE Profiles that support various styles of distributed management of patient identities and discusses the assumptions the profile is built upon and highlights key conditions that need to be addressed at the time of deployment.